EMT vs. Rigid Conduit: When and How to Use Each Type

 Conduit Bending and Workability

-Conduit bending for EMT is straightforward and can be done with a simple hand bender for sizes up to 1-1/4″.
-Its light weight makes it easy to handle and route on a job site.
+Conduit bending for EMT is straightforward and can be done with a simple hand bender for common sizes; its light weight makes it easy to handle and route on a job site.
 RMC, due to its wall thickness, requires significantly more effort.
 Bending RMC typically requires a mechanical or electric bender for all but the smallest sizes, and many electricians prefer using factory-made elbows for precise angles.
+Mastery of bending is a practical skill that saves time and reduces rework.

 Expertise in bending all types of raceways is a hallmark of a skilled electrician.
-If you want to master this skill, you can become a conduit bending pro with our comprehensive raceway courses and elevate your capabilities.
+If you want to sharpen that skill, you can become a conduit bending pro with our comprehensive raceway courses and elevate your capabilities.

 Fittings and Conduit Bodies

 EMT utilizes simple and fast fittings.
-Setscrew fittings are common for dry, indoor locations, while compression fittings are required for wet locations to create a watertight seal.
-RMC relies on a threaded conduit system.
-Each connection must be wrenched tight to ensure electrical continuity and environmental sealing.
+Setscrew fittings are common for dry, indoor locations; for wet locations, compression fittings or other fittings listed for wet locations must be used to create a watertight seal.
+RMC relies on a threaded conduit system — connections must be made with listed threaded fittings and proper sealing where required.
 Conduit bodies (like LBs, LLs, and LRs) for RMC are also heavier and designed to align with the threaded system.

 NEC Conduit Support Requirements